 TVP is a great protein source for vegan athletes.

-Tons of protein with relatively few overall calories make it one of the best vegan protein sources overall.
-Side note: It’s what they make soy curls out of.
+It has tons of protein with relatively few overall calories make it one of the best vegan protein sources overall.
+Side note: Soy curls are made out of TVP, it’s just a different shape.

-Unfortunately, I’ve read that many people have issues with TVP and gas.
+Unfortunately, some people have issues with TVP and gas.
 That doesn’t mean that TVP is unhealthy, but it’s inconvenient.

 Soak, Rinse and Squeeze Your TVP to Reduce Gas